mcowger/blog.cowger.us/_drafts/anatomy-of-a-app-on-k8s-outage.md

 **The Challenge**

 The underlying cluster (about 8 nodes) needed to be upgraded from PKS 1.2.6 to 1.3.
-Now, because the customer was running PKS, thats a mostly hands off process...
+Now, because the customer was running PKS, that's a mostly hands off process...

 * Initiate upgrade
 * BOSH does the rest: